Country Details For

 Russia became a Party to the WHO Framework Convention on Tobacco Control on September 1, 2008.

-Smoke Free Places: In Russia, smoking is currently prohibited in many indoor workplaces, indoor public places, and public transport.
-Beginning June 2014, there will be a comprehensive ban on smoking in indoor workplaces, indoor public places, and public transport.
-At that time, restaurants, bars, pubs, nightclubs, and hotels (both public areas and guest rooms) will be required to be 100% smoke free.
-The only exception to the otherwise comprehensive ban will be for long-distance passenger ships.
+Smoke Free Places: There is a comprehensive ban on smoking in indoor workplaces, indoor public places, and public transport.
+The only exception to the ban is for long-distance passenger ships.
 Sub-national jurisdictions may enact more stringent laws than the national legislation.

 Tobacco Advertising, Promotion and Sponsorship: All forms of domestic and cross-border tobacco advertising, promotion and sponsorship are prohibited, subject to a few exceptions.
-Point of sale product display is currently allowed but will be banned beginning in June 2014.
-In addition, the law restricts, but does not prohibit, promotional features that may appear on tobacco product packaging.
+The law restricts, but does not prohibit, promotional features that may appear on tobacco product packaging.
 All forms of financial or other tobacco sponsorship are prohibited.

-Tobacco Packaging and Labeling: In June 2010, Russia implemented regulations requiring health warnings on 30 percent of the front and 50 percent of the back of the pack.
-As of May 2013, the health warnings on the back of the pack are required to include pictures.
+Tobacco Packaging and Labeling: Russia implemented regulations requiring health warnings on 30 percent of the front and 50 percent of the back of the pack.
+Health warnings on the back of the pack are required to include pictures.
 Regulations allow misleading descriptors such as "light" and "low-tar," so long as the products contain a warning that such products are not less harmful to health.